gilbertconsult/indesign-scripting-fail/README.md

 # indesign-scripting-fail
-Public documentation of items that are missing, incomplete, or don't work properly in the InDesign scripting DOM
+Public documentation of items that are missing, incomplete, or don't work properly in the InDesign ExtendScript scripting DOM

 ## EPub export
 **book.epubExportPreferences.epubCreatePageNavigation = false** does indeed seem to set the property to false, but it has no effect on the output.
 The aria page navigation tags are still included in the EPUB output.